elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ```

 :::note
-It should be noted that the properties of a non-extensible object, in general, may still be deleted.
-Attempting to add new properties to a non-extensible object will fail, either silently or by throwing a TypeError (most commonly, but not exclusively, when in strict mode).
+You should note that the attributes of a non-extensible object can still be erased in general.
+Adding additional attributes to a non-extensible object fails silently or with a TypeError (most commonly, but not exclusively, when strict mode is enabled).
 :::

   </div>